 - Modify the cluster to associate the new custom DB parameter group with your Aurora MySQL-Compatible DB cluster.

-For details about the Advanced Auditing parameters, see Turning on Advanced Auditing.
-These parameters are dynamic, so you don't need to reboot your DB cluster.
-When you change the default parameter group to a custom parameter group, manually reboot the DB instance to apply the new group.
+The parameters are dynamic, so you don't need to reboot your DB cluster.
+If you change the default parameter group to a custom parameter group, then you must manually reboot the DB instance.

-Note: Audit data don't appear in the logs unless you also define one or more types of events to audit using the server_audit_events parameter.
+Note: For audit data to appear in the logs, you must use the server_audit_events parameter to define one or more types of events to audit.

 Related information